Milli-Biswas/URL-Shortner/README.txt

 #6.
 Open .htaccess file and edit the following :-
 	RewriteRule ^([\w\d]{4})$ /[ENTER FOLDER NAME]/url_extract.php?decode=$1 [L]
 #7.
 Run localhost\[ENTER FOLDER NAME]\
+#8.
+Once you get the shortned url , please copy paste the link on address bar then you will be redirected to the original link.